 Structuring transactions that value people and the environment in Southern California

 Chris Cohen practices law with the Sustainable Law Group, P.C., the first California law firm to become a Certified B Corp and 1% For the Planet business member.
 Chris lives and works in Ojai, California, where he provides counsel to small businesses, nonprofits, farms and filmmakers committed to positive social and environmental change.
 He also focuses on estate planning for cabins located in National Forests.
 Chris graduated magna cum laude from the University of California, San Diego and with High Honors from Ventura College of Law.
 Prior to practicing law, Chris was a government relations professional at Scripps Institution of Oceanography for nearly 10 years.
-Chris serves on the Board of Directors for the Ojai Valley Green Coalition, the Center for Regenerative Agriculture, and the Blue Sky Center.
+Chris serves on the Board of Directors for the Center for Regenerative Agriculture in Ojai and the Blue Sky Center in New Cuyama.
 He also volunteers on the Legal Advisory Committee for the Ojai Valley Defense Fund and the Ojai Valley Municipal Advisory Committee for the Ventura County Board of Supervisors.
 For more on Chris, visit www.sustainable-lawyer.com.

 Ann Marie Rubin